-In considering to form a survival group or just simply who you would allow to shelter with you in an SHTF/WROL emergency there are many articles, videos, books etc that discuss the type of people to seek for inclusion in such a group: A mechanic, a doctor/nurse/EMT, a farmer, a carpenter, a tactical person etc etc etc. Much can be discussed about whom to include based on formal skills and has been discussed at nauseum.
+In considering to form a survival group or just simply who you would allow sheltering with you in an SHTF/WROL emergency there are many articles, videos, books, etc that discuss the type of people to seek for inclusion in such a group: A mechanic, a doctor/nurse/EMT, a farmer, a carpenter, a tactical person, etc etc etc. Much can be discussed about whom to include based on formal skills and has been discussed at nauseum.

 When considering who outside your immediate family you would want to include (or at least consider including) in your home/shelter during an emergency there is so much that has been said about even family to include or not.
 It can be hard to exclude family but you only have so much space and resources.